passiv/snaptrade-php-sdk/README.md

 ##### userId: `string`<a id="userid-string"></a>

 SnapTrade User ID.
-Provided by SnapTrade Partner.
-Can be any string, as long as it's unique to a user
+This is chosen by the API partner and can be any string that is a) unique to the user, and b) immutable for the user.
+It is recommended to NOT use email addresses for this property because they are usually not immutable.

 #### 🔄 Return<a id="🔄-return"></a>